 5. Student Travel

-The Activity Coordinator(s) is responsible for providing adequate preparation for the students, including assisting with the completion of the risk assessment and travel planning, and providing destination-specific information such as culturally sensitive behaviour, personal health and safety, relevant emergency procedures and contacts, etc.
+The Activity Coordinator(s) is responsible for providing adequate preparation for the students, including ensuring the students register in MOBI 1000, assisting with the completion of the risk assessment and travel planning, and providing destination- specific information such as culturally sensitive behavior, personal health and safety, relevant emergency procedures and contacts, etc.